cameronmeyer/cameronmeyer.github.io/_pages/interactables.md

 Eldren caches spawn occasionally across the land of the Crucible.
 They are timed challenges for the player with two main components: a key to collect, and a cache to place it in.
-If a player can connect both within the allotted time window, they will be granted some loot for their efforts.
+If a player can connect both within the allotted time window, they will be granted loot for their efforts.

-The key is a large crystalline hexagonal prism with emissives and VFX to draw the player in.
-Once obtained, a miniaturized version will float behind the player as they transport it to the cache.
-The cache is a hub for the key, with a hexagonal channel to place it in.
-The key rotates and slides into place, alighting emissive lines on the cache.
-Then, the whole cache base glows and the VFX grow more intense as the cache has been fully activated, ready to reward the player.
+The key is a large crystal prism with emissives and VFX to draw the player in.
+The cache is a hub for the key, with a hexagonal channel to place it.
+The key rotates and slides into place, enabling emissives on the cache.
+The cache's base glows and its VFX grow more intense as the cache has been fully activated, ready to reward the player.
 {% endcapture %}

 {% capture block_video %}